Porsil/planet-match/README.md

   3. Easily play the game on any screen size.
   4. To be able to restart the game during play if desired.
   5. To be able to play the game again once completed.
+  6. To be able to contact the company.

 -   ### **Wireframes**